Norman Mailer. Neil Leifer. Howard L. Bingham. The Fight100Edizione: IngleseDisponibilità: Disponibile

 Together with pictures from other photojournalists, reproductions of Mailer’s original manuscript pages, and additional visual documentation of the media frenzy surrounding the “Rumble in the Jungle,” the result is a dazzling tribute to The Champ and a vivid document of one of the most epic, adrenaline-laced events in sporting history.

-Howard L. Bingham (1939–2016) first met Muhammad Ali—then Cassius Clay—at a press appearance in Los Angeles in 1962.
+Howard L. Bingham (1939–2016) photographed Ali—then Cassius Clay—at a press appearance in Los Angeles in 1962.
 A year later, Ali knighted him his “personal photographer,” inaugurating a lifelong friendship and over a million photographs of The Champ both in and outside of the ring.
-Bingham also shot a significant portfolio of 1960s urban riots as well as portraits of other public figures as disparate as Adam Clayton Powell Jr., Malcolm X, and President Gerald Ford.
 His work was featured in magazines including Life, Time, Newsweek, Sports Illustrated, and Ebony.

 Native New Yorker Neil Leifer began photographing sports events as a teenager.
 Over 160 of his pictures have appeared on the cover of Sports Illustrated and over 40 of his photographs have graced the cover of Time.
 He has published 17 books, and was one of two principal photographers in TASCHEN’s tribute to Muhammad Ali, GOAT—Greatest Of All Time, and the illustrated edition of Norman Mailer’s The Fight.